londonoliver/MusicCalculator/README.md

 # MusicCalculator

-Music Calculator is an audio plugin for Mac OSX.
+Music Calculator is an audio plugin for Mac OSX created using the [JUCE framework](https://github.com/julianstorer/JUCE).

 ![Alt text](/ScreenShot.png)